theforeman/theforeman.org/plugins/index.md

 Ensure the plugin you want is available from rubygems.org as a gem.
 Plugins that aren't published (just git repos) can't be installed with this method without being built as a gem.

 ### 2.3.1 Red Hat distributions

-If on EL7, run `scl enable tfm bash` first for an SCL-enabled shell.

 * Install *without* dependencies: `gem install --ignore-dependencies foreman_column_view`
 * If you need other dependencies (see the rubygems.org page), check the yum repo above (e.g. deface, nokogiri) or install the same way with 'gem'